- Academic Warning Policy

 Title IX Statement

 Title IX protects people from discrimination based on sex in education programs and activities.
-This includes conduct such as: gender discrimination (includes males, females, transgender, gender identity, etc.), sexual harassment, sexual assault, stalking, intimate partner/relationship violence, bullying and cyberbullying, retaliation, the failure to provide equal opportunity in athletics and discrimination based on pregnancy.
-Persons having questions about Title IX should contact the Title IX Officer at 541-383-7218.
+This includes conduct such as: gender discrimination (regardless of gender identity), sexual harassment, sexual assault, stalking, intimate partner/relationship violence, bullying and cyberbullying, retaliation, the failure to provide equal opportunity in athletics and discrimination based on pregnancy.
+Persons having questions about Title IX should contact the Title IX Officer at 541-383-7211.

 Directory/Release of Information